FriendlyBaron/SocialTools/README.md

 * Send a mass message to multiple people in the crew
 * Manage people in the crew from their profile page - http://i.imgur.com/gWSgqBP.png
 * Quickly Reject One or All Friend Requests
+* Reject all requests to join a crew, based off of linked accounts

 Install: